Amant-Kaur/BatteriesProject_CSCI385/README.md

 # MATLAB Tutorial, CSCI385
 Semester Project for CSCI 385, Introduction to Data Science -- Using a dataset consisting of voltage, current, temperature, and SoC values of batteries.

-# What in the world battery??
+# What in the world is a battery??
 A battery an electrochemical device that is used to store and release energy.
 This energy is used as power to power electrical devices.
 A battery is able to convert one type of energy over to another, for example chemical to electrical.
 Some characteristics of a battery are its voltage and current levels as well as its temperature and State of Charge (SoC).

 1) Voltage: